top of page

 Membership Categories

-Corporate Owners Corporation (OC) Membership is for a company practising in the business of strata or community corporation management (subject to eligibility and board approval).
-The principal of that firm, or one of its nominated senior executives, is granted status as a Practising Member.
-This individual is the Corporate Nominee Practising Member for the Corporate OC Membership and must fulfil all requirements for membership as a Practising Member.
-Should the nominated Practising Member not fulfil the requirements, the Corporate OC Membership will be cancelled and all individual memberships linked to this Corporate OC Membership will be cancelled until the status has been reinstated.
+Corporate Strata Management Company Membership is for a Company/Business practising in the business of Owners Corporation (Strata) Management (subject to eligibility and SCA (Vic) Board approval).
+Practising membership status is given to either the owner or principal of the company, or one of its nominated senior executives.
+This individual is the Corporate Nominee Practising member for the Corporate Strata Management Company Membership and must fulfil all requirements for membership as a Practising member.
+Should the nominated Practising member not fulfil the requirements, the Corporate Strata Management Company Membership will be cancelled, and all individual memberships linked to this Corporate Strata Management Company Membership will be cancelled until the status has been reinstated.

-Practising Member is an individual who is a principal or an employee of a Corporate OC Member and has passed the Strata Starter course and achieved practical experience in OC management acceptable by the Board, or has attained such other academic qualifications.
-To become and maintain practicing member status, the individual must have achieved the CPD points required within the first 12 months, and continue to achieve this per financial year.
-Should this not be achieved, the individual will be transitioned back to a Provisional Member.
+Practising Member (the Corporate Nominee) is an individual who is an owner or principal or an employee of a Corporate Strata Management Company Member and has achieved practical experience in Owners Corporation (Strata) Management acceptable by the Board or has attained such other academic qualifications.
+To become and maintain Practicing member status, the individual must have achieved the CPD points required within the first 12 months and continue to achieve this per financial year.
+Should this not be achieved, the individual will be transitioned back to a Provisional member.

-Affiliate Member is an individual who has an affiliation with the strata sector but is not employed as a practising owners corporation manager or an employee of a Corporate Associate Member.
-Employees of a Corporate OC Member who are not actively involved in owners corporation management (i.e. support team members) can hold Affiliate Membership.
+Affiliate Member is an individual who has an affiliation with the strata sector but is not employed as a practising Owners Corporation (Strata) Manager.
+Employees of a Corporate Strata Management Company Member who are not actively involved in Owners Corporation (Strata) Management (i.e. support team members) can hold Affiliate membership.
 Affiliate membership is also applicable for an Individual who has an affiliation with the strata sector like an Academic or Government representative.

 bottom of page